aabdelghani/EVProCANBridge/docs/MVP_DOC.md

 - [x] Develop the same script but make it work with the AMP Gauge

-# MVP 2: Sending and Receiving CAN Messages with Physical Feedback
+# Milestone 2: Sending and Receiving CAN Messages with Physical Feedback
 ### Release Date
 March 28, 2024

 ## Overview
-Building on the success of the initial MVP, which established reliable CAN communication on a Raspberry Pi, the next milestone (MVP2) aims to demonstrate a practical application of CAN bus communication by creating and transmitting a specific CAN message from one interface and receiving it on another.
+Building on the success of the initial Milestone, which established reliable CAN communication on a Raspberry Pi, the next milestone (Milestone2) aims to demonstrate a practical application of CAN bus communication by creating and transmitting a specific CAN message from one interface and receiving it on another.
 Upon successful reception, a connected LED will be illuminated as a physical indicator of success.

 ## Objectives
 - Create a specific CAN message to be sent over the CAN bus.